Skip to content

 resolveReferences is your hook to fetch or derive metadata (CSL JSON, raw citations, etc.) when you do not supply a references array alongside the snapshot.

-Listen to editor-selection-change, extract citation ids from the selection snapshot, and pass them into your panel:
+Listen to editor-selection-change, extract citation IDs from the selection range, and pass them into your panel.
+Use getCitedReferenceIds from the library instead of walking the document manually:

 editor.addEventListener('editor-selection-change', (event) => {